 The flower bouquets of the female hemp plant, especially those of the variety indica, produce a resin known as hashish, or marijuana, that contains cannabinol.
 The Arabic word hashashin, meaning hashish drinkers, is the origin of the word assassin (murderer or killer).
 The hashashin were members of a religious sect who, when they became members, vowed to kill any person their master ordered.
 Their crimes were usually committed under the effects of hashish.

 Hashish is generally used as a joint: a cigarette made of tobacco and hemp or hashish, which produces euphoria and, in high doses, causes senselessness, hallucinations, and madness.
-Habitual smoking of joints causes loss of memory and will, besides atrophy of the sex organs, producing sterility and impotence.
+Habitual smoking of joints causes loss of memory and will, besides atrophy of the sex organs, produce sterility and impotence.

 How to use Hemp